nils-n/meetings-reminder-system/README.md

 - The user gets to this screen when pushing 'A' key on the Main screen
 - On top of the screen is a description of the expected Format for the Date `DD/MM/YY` and Time `HH:MM`
 - Using the `Tab` key, or using `mouse click` (not Heroku), the user can focus an Input and type the details of a new meeting
-- After submitting by pressing `Enter` while focussing any of the input forms, a dialog pops up with the input, where the user can either confirm, discard or try to enter again.
+- After submitting by pressing `Enter` while focussing any of the input forms or the 'submit' button, a dialog pops up with the input, where the user can either confirm, discard or try to enter again.
 - If the user inputs with an invalid input, he will get informed about his error, and what format was expected